SpiceJet reports net profit of Rs 23.28 cr in Q3

 On its passenger business, the airline said it registered highest domestic load factor of 85.2 per cent.

 SpiceXpress, the airline's logistics platform, reported a net profit of Rs 67 crore, with revenue increasing 17 per cent to Rs 584 crore from September quarter.
+"The company plans to significantly increase freighter capacity in the coming quarters," SpiceJet said in a release.

+Commenting on the results, SpiceJet CMD Ajay Singh said, "Our performance would have been much better but was impacted by the unexpected delay in the return to service of the 737 MAX, rising fuel costs and certain exceptional adjustments.
+I am happy to say that there are renewed signs of recovery in the passenger segment and the logistics segment continues to remain strong."

+The settlement with Boeing was a significant event during the quarter.
+The company received cash and non-cash accommodations in excess of the amounts due to lessors during the period of grounding of MAX aircraft.
+The settlement not only brought back into operations the grounded 737 MAX aircraft but also paves way for the induction of more efficient and younger MAX aircraft into SpiceJet's fleet, Singh added.

 Copyright©2022 Living Media India Limited.
 For reprint rights: Syndications Today